If you have suffered a serious ear injury because of the negligence of someone else, you want to know the potential settlement amount of our case.

 - $375,000 Settlement (Tennessee 2007): A 17-year-old female suffered a closed head injury and a ruptured eardrum when her bicycle was struck by a tractor-trailer.
 Her head injury resulted in pneumocephalus or (air in her brain) and her ear injury required surgery and resulted in permanent right ear hearing loss.

 Hiring a Lawyer to Fight Your Injury Claim

-If you have cosmetic auricle damage, tinnitus, a perforated eardrum, labyrinthine vertigo, TMD-related ear damage, or any other type of ear injury, you need the best possible lawyer to help you get what you deserve.
-The value of ear injury cases varies wildly, sometimes due to the quality of the victim’s legal counsel.
+Settlement amounts for ear injury cases vary wildly.
+This is sometimes because of the quality of the victim’s legal counsel.
 We have handled many of these cases, and we know how to fight to get as much compensation for ear injury victims as we possibly can.
 Call our Baltimore-based law firm at 800-553-8082 or get a free claim evaluation online.

 - “What to do about Ear Trauma” from The Canadian Journal of Diagnosis

 - “How TMD Can Affect Your Hearing” and “The Effects of Whiplash” from MedCenter TMJ